PLEASE SHARE ELECTRONICALLY ♻ DO

 harmful gas emissions, more effective carbon sequestration methods).
 However, your individual actions can help,

-deaths than the coronavirus COVID-19 strain, but because it is emerging so
+coronavirus COVID-19 strain, but because it is emerging so slowly over many

-slowly over many years, getting people mobilized to fight this threat is a
+years, getting people mobilized to fight this threat is a bigger challenge.
+We

 for every adult in every developed country on the planet—are listed in order of